RangeshPandianPT/JAVA-PROGRAMMING-1/README.md

 Java is widely used for developing:

-Desktop applications
+1.Desktop applications

-Web applications
+2.Web applications

-Mobile apps (especially Android)
+3.Mobile apps (especially Android)

-Enterprise software
+4.Enterprise software

-Backend systems
+5.Backend systems

 🔑 Key Features of Java

-Simple & Familiar: Easy to learn, especially for those with C/C++ backgrounds.
+1.Simple & Familiar: Easy to learn, especially for those with C/C++ backgrounds.

-Object-Oriented: Everything is treated as an object, supporting principles like inheritance, encapsulation, and polymorphism.
+2.Object-Oriented: Everything is treated as an object, supporting principles like inheritance, encapsulation, and polymorphism.

-Platform-Independent: Java code is compiled into bytecode, which runs on any device with a JVM.
+3.Platform-Independent: Java code is compiled into bytecode, which runs on any device with a JVM.

-Secure & Robust: Strong memory management and built-in security features.
+4.Secure & Robust: Strong memory management and built-in security features.

-Multithreaded: Built-in support for concurrent programming.
+5.Multithreaded: Built-in support for concurrent programming.

-Rich API: Comes with extensive libraries for networking, data structures, I/O, and more.
+6.Rich API: Comes with extensive libraries for networking, data structures, I/O, and more.

 🧱 Java Basic Building Blocks

-Classes & Objects
+1.Classes & Objects

-Variables & Data Types
+2.Variables & Data Types

-Operators
+3.Operators

-Control Flow Statements (if, switch, loops)`
+4.Control Flow Statements (if, switch, loops)`

-Arrays
+5.Arrays

 Methods (Functions)